Ansine History, Family Crest & Coats of Arms

 Another reference notes "Samson, the name of a Welsh bishop ( fl.
 550) who crossed over to Brittany and founded the abbey of Dol where he was buried and venerated as a saint.
-Whether his name is the Biblical Samsom or one of Celtic origin is uncertain.
+Whether his name is the Biblical Samson or one of Celtic origin is uncertain.
 The name was popular in Yorkshire and eastern counties."

 Early History of the Ansine family

 This web page shows only a small excerpt of our Ansine research.
-Another 277 words (20 lines of text) covering the years 1112, 1627, 1600, 1667, 1590, 1636, 1629 and 1700 are included under the topic Early Ansine History in all our PDF Extended History products and printed products wherever possible.
+Another 139 words (10 lines of text) covering the years 1112, 1627, 1600, 1667, 1590, 1636, 1629, 1700, 1668, 1680, 1554, 1517, 1589, 1517, 1590, 1636 and 1612 are included under the topic Early Ansine History in all our PDF Extended History products and printed products wherever possible.

 Ansine Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ansine include Sampson, Samson and others.

 Early Notables of the Ansine family (pre 1700)

-Another 40 words (3 lines of text) are included under the topic Early Ansine Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Ansine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ansine family to Ireland

 Some of the Ansine family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ansine family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Ansines to arrive on North American shores: Henry Sampson (Samson) arrived on the "Mayflower" in 1620; Edward Sampson settled in Virginia in 1653; James Sampson settled in Virginia in 1638.